AB101 Veto Riot: Aftermath

 State Assemblyman Terry Friedman condemned the riots, claiming that they would make passing the bill much more difficult.
 Friedman sent telegrams to leaders of various gay and lesbian groups asking them to stop violent demonstrations against the veto and asked California law enforcement to arrest rioters that threatened the safety of property and other people.
 Mark Weinstein, a spokesperson for the Gay and Lesbian Townhall of California, responded to claims condemning the riots, saying:

 We've been told to wait for our freedom for decades and we're not waiting any more...
 We waited patiently for the governor to sign the bill and he didn't.
 People have to understand.
 We're fighting for our lives.
 This is not an opinion poll.

 Protests against the veto continued in Los Angeles, at Stanford University and elsewhere, although on a smaller-scale than the initial riot.
 Weinstein called for another march to the capital on National Coming Out Day, a two-day boycott towards retail stores during Thanksgiving weekend, and a homosexual rights ballot initiative to let California voters decide rather than the California legislature and governor.

 Steve Martin, the president of the Stonewall Gay Democratic Club in Los Angeles, reported that homosexual Republicans involved in his organization were re-registering to voting Democrats at a rate of "40 to 60 per day" in response to Wilson's veto of the bill.

-A year after the protest in 1992, Assembly Bill 101 was passed by state legislature and signed by signed by Pete Wilson.
+A year after the protest in 1992, Assembly Bill 101 was passed by state legislature and signed by Pete Wilson.